 In this document, I have included several considerations and opportunities from recent discourses on ways to make our residential townships and neighbourhoods more resilient in a post-pandemic world.

-Want to read more?
-Download "Design the New Normal II: the future of urban and suburban neighbourhoods in a post-pandemic world" by clicking on the pop up box.
+Download your FREE copy of "Design the New Normal II: the future of urban and suburban neighbourhoods in a post-pandemic world" by waiting for the pop up box.
 If you run into any issues, please email firstname.lastname@example.org for your copy.